benjaminsnorris/bennorris.org/_posts/2016-11-02-ull-2016-sketchnotes.md

 ---
 title:          Úll 2016 Sketchnotes
 date:           2016-11-02 08:45:00-0700
-summary:        A collection of my sketchnotes from the Úll 2016 conference
+excerpt:        A collection of my sketchnotes from the Úll 2016 conference
 read_time:      false
 category:       Sketchnotable
 tags: